Qualified Students are in High Demand

-The New Zealand Certificate in Business (Administration and Technology) [Level 3] is a 19 week full-time equivalent programme of study requiring the successful completion of six, 10 credit courses.
+The NZ Certificate in Business (Administration and Technology) [Level 3] is a 19 week full-time equivalent programme of study requiring the successful completion of six, 10 credit courses.
 Every course is compulsory.
 They are delivered over 19 weeks (which includes two holiday weeks).

 You will learn: customer relations, administration and finance, business organisation, business communication, business data solutions and operational essentials.

 Online study of the NZ Certificate in Business (Adminstration and Technology) [Level 3] requires the successful completion of two 15 credit courses, plus one 30 credit course.
 Every course is compulsory.
 Both 15 credit courses are delivered over 10 weeks and the 30 credit course is delivered over 20 weeks.
 If you want to study full-time you can enrol on more than one course at a time.